CS-433/ml-project-2-lasmer/README.md

 We created a file predict.py to compute the final masks.
 When running the script, you can specify which models to use for making predictions.
 For instance:

-To make predictions using only the UNet model (the default setting):
+To make predictions using only the UNet model (the default setting):\n
-	% python predict.py
+	 python predict.py
-To use both UNet and GCDCNN:
+To use both UNet and GCDCNN:\n
-	% python predict.py --use_unet True --use_GCDCNN True
+	 python predict.py --use_unet True --use_GCDCNN True
-To use all three models:
+To use all three models:\n
-	% python predict.py --use_unet True --use_GCDCNN True --use_linknet True
+	 python predict.py --use_unet True --use_GCDCNN True --use_linknet True
-To use UNet with cropping and TTA:
+To use UNet with cropping and TTA:\n
-	% python predict.py --use_crop True --use_TTA True
+	 python predict.py --use_crop True --use_TTA True